Series IV - Camille - All scenes

 Thanks a smegging buncharoony.

-- Rimmer, where are you?
+- Rimmer, where ARE you?

 - That idiot droid has endangered this entire vessel